 We may also illustrate Remark 6 as it is easy to see that we may reorder the variables such that a lower block-triangular matrix results.
-For this purpose, we order the SCC first that has no leaving edges.
-In our example, the SCC $C_1 = \{1, 3\}$ has no leaving edges and hence is ordered first.
-The new ordering of variables is then (1, 3, 2, 4), which results in the following reordered VAR matrix
+For this purpose, we order the SCC that has no leaving edges first.
+In our example, SCC C_1 containing the set of vertices $V_1 = \{1, 3\}$, has no leaving edges and is hence ordered first.
+The new ordering of variables is then (1, 3, 2, 4), which results in the following reordered VAR matrix: